potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 $$\mathtt{Object}\sim a + 1,$$

 where $a$ is the number of inhabitants of `Object`.
 This reflects the fact that the variable of type `Object` can be either `null`, or a proper instance.
 This pattern is commonly used for error handling.
 In case an operation fails, a `null` is returned.

-There are, however, several problems with this approach.
+There is, however,  problem with this approach.

-**Not all types are nullable**.

-In C++ and Java, primitive types do not have the special `null` value.
-We can work around this limitation by taking a single inhabitant of the primitive type, and treating it as an error condition.

-$$\mathtt{int}\sim\underset{\sim\mathtt{int'}}{\underbrace{(a-1)}}+1,$$

-where `int'` is the type of integers without the special value.
-We took the extra "1" we need from the type we are working with.

-**Sometimes, we want more information about the error.**

 One value often isn't enough.
 We really want the result of a function to be either a value, or an error.
-Both of these types may be complicated.
-This is a common pattern, and precisely what **sum types** are for.
+Both of these may be complicated types.
+This is a common requirement, and also precisely what **sum types** are for.
 Let's invent a hypothetical syntax for them.
 The return value of a parser may be for example `Result | String`, signifying that the parser returns either `Result`, or a `String` with an error message.
-This sum type has all the inhabitants from both constituent types.
+The `Result | String` type has all the inhabitants from both constituent types.

 $$\mathtt{Result} \sim a$$